Master’s Thesis Submission Process

 Final approval of your thesis involves committee approval for content and Graduate Education Office approval for format.
 If your Master’s program requires a thesis, your degree work will not be complete and you will not graduate until the Graduate Education Office has approved your thesis.

-The Master's Culminating Experience Approval Form, a receipt for the Master's Thesis Fee, and a thesis for Digital Commons must be submitted to the Graduate Education Office by the following dates in order to be considered eligible to graduate in the current quarter:
+The Master's Thesis Approval Form, a Digital Archiving Receipt, and a .pdf copy of the thesis uploaded to Digital Commons (with all content edits completed) must be submitted to the Graduate Education Office by the following dates if you wish to be considered eligible to graduate in the specified quarter.

 |Summer 2017||September 1, 2017|